BEARlyDev/Guidelines/README.md

 ### *Purpose of the group*
-1.Share and discuss any topics related to technology.
+1. Share and discuss any topics related to technology.

 2. Share opportunities and events related to technology.